 - Making preservative-free, homemade baby food using mashed lentils

-- Adding lentils to your favorite healthy soup recipes
+- Making lentil soup or adding some to your other favorite healthy soup recipes

-- Replacing meat or other beans in things like tacos or hummus
+- Replacing meat or other beans in things like taco salad or hummus

 Another factor to consider when eating lentils is that they contain lectins, which can also disturb digestion and cause problems for some people like IBS.
-In moderate amounts, these shouldn’t be an issue, but when someone has compromised digestion already, consumes large portions of lentils or replaces animal products with lentils and other legumes, she might start experiencing some digestive discomfort and nutrient deficiencies.
+In moderate amounts, these shouldn’t be an issue, but when someone has compromised digestion already, large portions of lentils may trigger digestive discomfort.

-As mentioned above, lentils and other legumes are best when soaked or sprouted.
-In addition to providing more absorbable nutrients, lentils are easier to digest this way and likely cause less gas.
+As mentioned above, pulses and legumes are best when soaked or sprouted.
+In addition to providing more absorbable nutrients, they’re easier to digest this way and likely cause less gas.

 - The lentil (Lens culinaris) is a member of the legume plant family and considered an edible, flattened pulse.
-Lentils are technically a type of biconvex seed since they grow in pods, making them similar — but also different — than beans.
+Types of lentils include green, brown, red and black lentils.

 - Lentils nutrition is a good source of polyphenols, folate, manganese, iron, copper, thiamine, phosphorus and more.

-- Lentils nutrition benefits include providing fiber, protecting heart health, improving digestion, managing blood sugar levels, balancing the body’s pH, supporting weight loss and boosting immunity/gut health.
+- Lentils nutrition benefits include providing fiber and protein, protecting heart health, improving digestion, managing blood sugar levels, balancing the body’s pH, supporting weight loss, and boosting immunity/gut health.

 - Making them from scratch (dried) takes about 10 to 40 minutes depending on the variety.
 You can also use canned or frozen lentils in things like side dishes, on salads, in veggie burgers, in soups and stews, and more.